Quota Mechanisms: Finite-Sample Optimality and Robustness

-This inequality \eqref{eq:EP_bound_decision} coincides with \eqref{eq:EP_bound} if $x$ is injective, but \eqref{eq:EP_bound_decision} is strictly stronger if $x$ is not injective.\footnote{We thank Drew Fudenberg for suggesting such a result.} In the context of a mandatory grading curve, $|x(\Th)|$ is the number of grades and $\| x(q) - x (\marg \bm{\th}) \|$ is the difference between the mandatory grade distribution and the distribution of grades that the current class would receive under $x$.
+See \cref{sec:proof_optimal_transport_bound} for the proof.
+This inequality \eqref{eq:EP_bound_decision} coincides with \eqref{eq:EP_bound} if $x$ is injective, but \eqref{eq:EP_bound_decision} is strictly stronger if $x$ is not injective.\footnote{We thank Drew Fudenberg for suggesting such a result.} In the context of a mandatory grading curve, $|x(\Th)|$ is the number of grades and $\| x(q) - x (\marg \bm{\th}) \|$ is the difference between the mandatory grade distribution and the empirical distribution of grades that the realized class would receive under $x$.
 The guarantee is independent of $|\Th|$, the number of possible raw scores. \end{rem}

 \begin{rem}[Partial versus full implementation] \cref{res:optimal_transport_bound} is about partial implementation---it says that there exists \emph{some} equilibrium satisfying the bound \eqref{eq:EP_bound}.
 Without further assumptions, \eqref{eq:EP_bound} need not hold for \emph{every} equilibrium.
 In particular, if each agent is indifferent between all decisions, then every strategy profile is an equilibrium.
 We can sharpen the conclusion, in the case of a single agent, under a condition that rules out such indifference.